 Ramadan is a month where the rewards for good deeds are multiplied.
-This is the Month of Mercy where the gate of hell is closed, and doors of paradise are wide open.
+This is the Month of Mercy where the gate of hell is closed, and the doors of paradise are wide open.
 It is a month where we increase our acts of worship and are in a state of deep spirituality.

 As we seek to transform our relationship with God in this holy month of Ramadan, this month also offers us splendid opportunities to do good to others.
 Our spirituality is not confined to just our relationship with Allah s.w.t, but also extended through our service to His creation.

 This Month of Mercy, let us take the opportunity to maximise our efforts in attaining Allah’s pleasure by performing good deeds.

 Here are 5 things we can do this Ramadan:

 Zakat forms the third pillar of Islam.
 As Muslims, it is our obligation to pay zakat when it is due.
 Your Zakat contribution does not only help one individual or family but it impacts the entire community.

 Every person from the 8 asnaf has a rightful share of our wealth.
 A person who fulfils Zakat is actually “purifying” his wealth by separating from it the portion that belongs to the poor.